top of page

 • Aaron Hansen

-• The oldest of two, Aaron is described as a teenager that is wise beyond his years and is known by his friends as A-Aron (its’s a you-tube thing).
-A middle school student, Aaron balances his time between family, friends, chores and sports.
-He loves mountain biking, baseball, snowboarding, wakeboarding, snowmobiling, helping his grandpa with the Rupps at the snowmobile shows and hunting.
-He’s anxiously awaiting his buck mount from the taxidermist.
-He is also active in his local 4-H Club, FFA Chapter, NICA and NASP (National Archery in Schools).
+• The oldest of two, Aaron is described as wise beyond his years and is known by his friends as A-Aron (its’s a you-tube thing).
+As middle school student, Aaron balanced his time between family, friends, chores and sports.
+He loved mountain biking, baseball, snowboarding, wakeboarding, snowmobiling, helping his grandpa with the Rupps at the snowmobile shows and hunting.
+As high school hit, he veered to his "gear head" back-ground and took advantage of the school-to-work program where he was employed as a diesel truck tech.
+He was active in his local 4-h Club, FFA Chapter, NICA and NASP (National Archery in Schools Program).
+After graduating early, he bought his first home, continues to work full time and is active on 2 volunteer fire departments.
 When it comes to syrup, Aaron is always willing to help with the collecting and enjoys spending time with his dad by the evaporator.
+He reminds us every year as season approaches that he has his '80s play list ready for long nights in the sugar house.

 • Carter Hansen

 • Carter is Carter is a common saying in the household of the family’s youngest.
-An elementary student, Carter enjoys football and spending time with his family and friends.
-He can most often be found by the snowmobiles or 4-wheelers.
-He is also one of the first to suggest a trip to the cabin up north or taking a break to go fishing (from the boat or kayak – no preference).
-When it comes to maple season, Carter is always the first to volunteer to drive the 4-wheeler for collection (and he’s a good taste tester for his mom’s samples!).
+Carter enjoyed football and spending time with his family and friends in elementary.
+As middle school approached, he was most often found by the snowmobiles or 4-wheelers.
+As he hit high school, he also took part in the school-to-work program helping out local farms.
+When he isn't at "the shop," he is usually found wheeling and dealing on marketplace or hanging in the parking lot with his friends.
+When it comes to maple season, Carter is always the first to volunteer to drive the 4-wheeler for collection.

 • Not to be forgotten….